Australian Identity & Culture

 an Australian ?

-‘This topic starts with a fun introductory activity in which students can learn some facts whilst getting to know their classmates better.
+‘This topic starts with a fun introductory activity in which students can learn some facts while getting to know their classmates better.
 A Worksheet provides a focus to extract and summarise material relating to cultural identity’.
 Unit of work.

-- Celebrating Australia :
+- Celebrating Australia : Identity By

-‘Revealed how concepts and symbols of national identity have been used and developed by Australian graphic designers throughout the 20th century’.
+‘Celebrating Australia : identity by design revealed how concepts and symbols of national identity have been used and developed by Australian graphic designers throughout the 20th century’.
 Article.

 - Humour, Multiculturalism, and the Aussie Spirit : The Australian Identity in 2012

 This is a serious, social review.
 It can be freely downloaded in PDF format.
+You can also connect to the following : Australia’s National Identity and The New Australian identity : Five shifts Either/Both can be downloaded.

 - Our People